monnieb92/PROseq_Intron_Intergenic_Enhancers/README.md

 ```

 ## Differential analysis using NRSA normalization factors and DESeq2
-### use the counts table from both strands to perform the differential anslysis
+### use the counts table from both strands to perform the differential anslysis (all counts)

 ```{r}
 countData1h <- AllCounts_filtered[,c(41:43,50:52)]